erodola/FundCG-s1-2018/README.md

 ### News

-- **19/11/2018:** Grades from the midterm evaluation are now published.
+- **19/11/2018:** Grades for the midterm evaluation are now published.

 ### Logistics